 1946 "No you can't get a man with a gun," but when you're Ethel Merman you can sure try.
 She's the star of Richard Rodgers & Oscar Hammerstein II's production of Annie Get Your Gun.
 (You read that right: R&H were the producers, not the composers.)
-Irving Berlin supplies the words and music for this book by Herbert Fields and Dorothy Fields.
+Irving Berlin supplies the words and music for the book by Herbert Fields and Dorothy Fields.
 Ray Middleton costars as Frank Butler, the fellow sharpshooter Annie gets in the end.
-There will be 1,147 performances.
-Bernadette Peters and Tom Wopat will costar in a 1999 Broadway revival.
+There are 1,147 performances at the Imperial Theatre.

 1985 Jerry Zaks directs Christopher Durang's The Marriage of Bette and Boo Off-Broadway at The Public Theater's Newman Theater.
-Joan Allen, Mercedes Ruehl and Olympia Dukakis star in this dysfunctional matrimony comedy in which Durang himself appears.
+Joan Allen, Mercedes Ruehl, and Olympia Dukakis star in the dysfunctional matrimony comedy in which Durang himself appears.

 1999 Rebecca Gilman's new play, Spinning Into Butter, opens at Chicago's Goodman Studio tonight.
-After extending three times, the play will move on to Lincoln Center Theater's Off-Broadway venue, the Mitzi Newhouse Theatre, June 29, 2000 and officially open July 26 for a run through Sept.
-16.
+After extending three times, the play moves to New York the following year, where it plays Lincoln Center Theater's Off-Broadway venue, the Mitzi E. Newhouse Theater.

 2001 Hours after struggling musical Jane Eyre announces its closing, singer Alanis Morrissette steps forward and writes a check to keep the show open, in hopes that it will win some life-saving awards to buck the Producers tide.
 Star Marla Schaffel wins the Drama Desk Award as Best Actress in a Musical a few days later, but when the show gets shut out of the Tony Awards, it plays its final performance June 10.